MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ## Prerequisites

 - A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) that's based in the United States.
 - During initial preview, you must have an environment in the United States region to use this feature.
-If you don’t have access to an environment that's based in the United States, you can ask your administrator to [create a new environment in Power Platform admin center and select United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as its region.
+If you don’t have access to an environment based in the United States, you can ask your administrator to [create a new environment in Power Platform admin center and select United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as its region.
 - Check [known limitations](#known-issues-and-limitations) for more information.

 ## How does it work?